william0353/academic_job_blog/README.md

 # academic_job_blog
+"""
-This a simple blog website I built to display my current python skills.
+This is a simple blog website I built to display my current python skills.
 There are several functions not displayed in this repositories, for example paresing target website, email alert and api etc.

 To run this server in your own machine, first install python3 and install the libraries from the requirements.txt